 |Organic Chemistry 1 & 2 with labs||8||10|

-Other clarifying information: *Elective courses must meet the University General Education Curriculum (GEC) requirements.
+*Elective courses must meet the University General Education Curriculum (GEC) requirements.
 More can be found in the WVU Undergraduate Catalog at http://coursecatalog.wvu.edu/.

 Residency Documentation: Applicants claiming resident tuition status will need to provide dates of continuous physical presence in WV, date WV driver's license was first issued, care state and license number, exact years of WV Motor Vehicle registration, date of WV voter registration, date of purchase of any WV residential property, dates of employment in WV, exact years WV income taxes have been filed, dates of military service and dates of extended absences (6 months or more) from WV.
 If the applicant is supported by parent(s)/spouse, the questions should be answered as they pertain to them.
-If the applicant is finacially independent, the question shsould be answeed as they pertain to the applicant.
+If the applicant is finacially independent, the question shsould be answered as they pertain to the applicant.
 The required information will be entered in the appropriate section of the supplemental application should one be granted to the applicant.

 Only those applicants who qualify for a supplemental application will be granted one.
 Applicants must qualify for a supplemental application to continue through the application process and be considered for an interview.

-Summer or Fall test dates are recommended.
+Summer or Fall test dates are preferred.

 Only Canadian Foreign Credentials will be considered for admission.
 Course work completed outside the US or Canada will not be considered for admission.